arackcheev/master/servicenodeSETUP.md

    * Take note of these generated outputs as they will be needed in the configuration files

 * Go to [Google](www.google.com) and search "what's my ip".
 Your Public IP address will be displayed.
 Take note of this address as it will be needed in the configuration files
-   * Main-net users use IP_address:?????
+   * Main-net users use IP_address:41412
    * Test-net users use IP_address:41474

 * Navigate to your Blocknet data directory (default is: `%appdata%/roaming/blocknetdx/`)